totev/ts-mocked-remote-api/README.md

 To illustrate both mocking techniques I'll be using a demo Vue.js project created with the official CLI.
 Note that you can use any modern frontend framework with Typescript and Webpack support.

-The demo project is available in [this github repository](https://github.com/totev/ts-mocked-deps).
+The demo project is available in [this github repository](https://github.com/totev/ts-mocked-remote-api).

 For the remote api part I'll be using [Kitsu's free anime API](https://kitsu.docs.apiary.io/#introduction/json-api) to display a random anime content.

+The resulting "application" can be found under https://ts-mocked-remote-api.codecentric.rocks/.

 ## A blast from the (not so distant) past